openharmony/docs/en/application-dev/application-models/app-startup-overview.md

 > **NOTE**
 >
-> Since API version 12, third-party applications cannot start other applications by specifying an ability (implicit Want mode).
-For details about how to switch from the implicit Want mode to the linking mode, see [Switching from Explicit Want Redirection to Linking Redirection](uiability-startup-adjust.md).
+> Since API version 12, it is not recommended that third-party applications start other applications by specifying an ability (implicit Want mode).
+For details about how to switch from the implicit Want mode to the [linking mode](app-startup-overview.md#application-links), see [Switching from Explicit Want Redirection to Linking Redirection](uiability-startup-adjust.md).

 ## Application Links